 The ACE CPT Exam is known for being one of the most difficult personal training certifications to pass.
 Out of the almost 800-page textbook they select 150 questions that need to be completed in a three hour time limit.
 This can cause major anxiety as knowing what to study can be hard to determine.
 Not to mention most of the questions come from a single sentence hidden deep within each chapter [our Audio Lectures and Study Guide help to point these out].
-Through teaching the ACE CPT Certification materials for over 5 years, we have selected what we believe to be the 5 hardest ACE CPT test questions and have coupled them with the answer and detailed explanation.
+Through teaching the ACE CPT Certification materials at a college level for over 5 years and testing multiple times, we have selected what we believe to be the 5 hardest ACE CPT test questions and have coupled them with the answer and detailed explanation.
 (This has been updated to reflect the newest version of the ACE CPT Exam, Edition 5)

 You memorized all of the positive risk factors and classifications right!?
 It can be a lot to know every single risk factor, as most of the risk factors have more that one component.
 His father smoked cigarettes which means nothing.
 He smoked cigarettes but quit one year ago.
 What was the timeline again for quitting smoking?
 Six months which means it is not a positive risk factor for Roger.
 He works out 3 days per week for more than 30 minutes which means he is not sedentary, so no positive risk factor there.
 He has a BMI of 31, which is over the limit of 30 and is considered a positive risk factor.
 His systolic blood pressure is 142 which is above the cutoff of 140 so there is another positive risk factor.
 His total cholesterol is 188 mg/dl which is below the 200 mg/dl cutoff, so no risk factor there.
 This means there is a total of 2 risk factors.
 Did you memorize how many risk factors are associated with each risk classification?
 Well Low Risk is less than two so its not low risk.
 Moderate Risk is greater than or equal to 2 so that becomes Roger’s risk classification.